mendix/docs/content/howto/mobile/native-deep-link.md

 ## 4 Using Deep Linking in Your App {#using-deep-linking}

-Now your app is ready to use links, so you will set up the additional path and query data handling (todo: check sentence).
+Now your app is ready to use links, so you will set up the additional path and query data handling.
 If you skip this section, the links to your app will just open the app.
 Nothing will be done with the additional data available in your URL.

-### 4.1 Deep Linking Nanoflow Actions (todo: deep linking and nanoflow actions?)
+### 4.1 Native Deep Link Nanoflow Actions

 Now you have to handle the incoming URL in your Mendix application.
 To do this, you will use the Nanoflow Actions **Register Deep Link** and **Parse Url To Object** found in the [Native Mobile Resources](https://appstore.home.mendix.com/link/app/109513/) module.
 This module is automatically included in your app if it began as an up-to-date Starter App.
 If you do not see these actions available in your app, please update the module through the App Store.

 #### 4.1.1 Registering Deep Link

 The Register Deep Link nanoflow action registers a callback nanoflow, which is called each time the app is opened using a URL.
-This "Callback URL Handler" [todo: check name.
-If it really is this name, no quotes.
-If it doesn't have a real name, lower case.] nanoflow will receive the URL, of type string, as an input parameter.
+This **URL Handler** nanoflow will receive the URL, of type string, as an input parameter.

 {{% alert type="info" %}}
 The name of the input parameter is case sensitive and can not be changed.